Cervalces

 Cervalces is an extinct deer genus that lived during the Pliocene and Pleistocene epochs.
 Cervalces gallicus is either classified as a species of the related Libralces, or an ancestral species to other members of Cervalces.
 It lived in Europe from the Pliocene to the Pleistocene.
 Cervalces scotti, the stag-moose, lived in Pleistocene North America.
 Cervalces latifrons, the broad-fronted moose, and Cervalces carnutorum were found in Pleistocene Europe and Asia.
+The genus has been suggested to be paraphyletic and ancestral with respect to Alces, the genus which contains the modern moose, and as such, some authors synonymise Cervalces with Alces.